The vineyards of Corsica

 The vineyard of the island of beauty

-The vineyard of the island of beauty is divided into different zones (or small sub-regions).
-These are Porto-Vecchio, Figari, Sartène, Ajaccio, Calvi, and the hillsides of Cap Corse, not to mention the most famous appellation in Corsica: that of Patrimonio.
+The vineyard of the island of beauty is segmented into different zones (or small sub-regions).
+These are Porto-Vecchio, Figari, Sartène, Ajaccio, Calvi, and the hillsides of cap Corse, without forgetting the most famous appellation in Corsica: that of Patrimonio.
 There are 9 PDOs in Corsica: 1 regional appellation “Vins de Corse”, 2 Cru appellations “Patrimonio and Ajaccio”, 5 Village appellations “Corse Porto-Vecchio”, “Corse Figari”, “Corse Sartène”, “Corse Calvi” and “ Corse Côteaux du Cap Corse ” and 1 Natural Sweet Wine appellation “ Muscat du Cap-Corse ”.

 The specificities of Corsican wines